tlouarn/tlouarn.github.io/_posts/2021-06-05-rsa-encryption-explained.md

 # Modulus and congruence

 Let us imagine a clock that shows the hours 1 to 12.
 If it is 10 o'clock now and one adds 5 hours, what time will it be?
 Well, 10 + 5 = 15 but the clock only goes to 12, after which it wraps around to 3.
 We see that 15 and 3 are kind of the same thing but not really.
 We say that **3 and 15 are congruent modulo 12**.

-It means that  15 and 3 have the same remainder when divided by 12 - which is 3 -.
-It also means that 12 is a divisor of their difference (15 - 3 = 12, which is a multiple of 12)
+It means that  15 and 3 have the same remainder when divided by 12 - which is 3.
+It also means that 12 is a divisor of their difference (15 - 3 = 12, which is a multiple of 12).

 In other words, although 15 and 3 are not equal in standard arithmetic, they are "equivalent" in **modular arithmetic**.
 Formally, we write $$a$$ is congruent to $$b$$ modulo $$p$$ as follows:

 \\[ a \equiv b \ (mod \ p) \\]

-The set of all numbers congruent to $$b \ (mod \ p)$$ is $$b + k \cdot p \ \vert \ k \ in \ \Z $$
+The set of all numbers congruent to $$b \ (mod \ p)$$ is $$\lbrace b + k \cdot p \ \vert \ k \ in \ \Z \rbrace$$

 # Fermat's little theorem